Spearfishing: Management

 Spearfishing is intensively managed throughout the world.

+The use of SCUBA equipment for spearfishing is now illegal in many parts of the world, although it remains legal and popular within many parts of the United States.
+Within the EU, the use of SCUBA for spearfishing is now illegal, in addition to a ban on spearfishing at night.
+European countries that are not within EU law do not have this regulation.
+The use of SCUBA is banned from CMAS Spearfishing Competition events.

 Australia allows only recreational spearfishing and generally only breath-hold free diving.
 State & territory governments impose numerous restrictions, demarcating Marine Protected Areas, Closed Areas, Protected Species, size/bag limits and equipment.
+Most of the authorities have different set of rules, recommendations, and regulations to be followed when it comes to spearfishing; for example; Dive Newcastle recommends spearfishing being accompanied by a friend.
 The body principally concerned with spearfishing is the Australian Underwater Federation, Australia's peak recreational diving body.
 The AUF's vision for spearfishing is "Safe, Sustainable, Selective, Spearfishing".
 The AUF provides membership, advocacy and organises competitions.

 Regulations governing spearfishing in Tanzania have been the subject of controversy.
 Commercial spearfishing is illegal while spearfishing for sport is legal but requires that Tanzanian citizens hold a specific sport spearfishing license.
 Foreigners may spearfish for sport only if they are accompanied by a registered and authorized sport spearfishing charter operator.

 Norway has a relatively large ratio of coastline to population, and has one of the most liberal spearfishing rules in the northern hemisphere.
 Spearfishing with scuba gear is widespread among recreational divers.
 Restrictions in Norway are limited to anadrome species, like Atlantic salmon, sea trout, and lobster.

 In Mexico a regular fishing permit allows spearfishing, but not electro-mechanical spearguns.
 Spearfishing with scuba gear is illegal and the use of power heads as well.
 Penalties are severe and include fines, confiscation of gear and even imprisonment.

 United States has different spearfishing regulations for each state.
 In Florida spearfishing is restricted to several hundred yards offshore in many areas and the usage of a powerhead is prohibited within state waters.
 Many types of fish are currently under heavy bag restrictions.
 In California only recreational spearfishing is allowed.
 California also imposes numerous restrictions, demarcating Marine protected areas, closed areas, protected species, size/bag limits and equipment.

 Spearfishing in Puerto Rico has its own set of rules.
 Here you are allowed to freedive with a speargun in marine waters.
 Spearfishing with scuba gear or in freshwater is not allowed.

 In the UK, while spearfishing is not explicitly regulated, it is instead subject to both local (typically bye-laws) and national-level legislation relating to permitted fish species and minimum size limits.
 For example, it is not permitted to spearfish in freshwater and the non-tidal reaches of rivers.

 Under recent EU guidelines, recreational spearfishing is now explicitly permitted in the EU's Atlantic waters.